Ashutosh-cpu-glitch/hybrid-plasticity-snn/REPORT.md

 ## 1. Motivation

-Spiking Neural Networks (SNNs) trained purely with backpropagation-through-time (BPTT) via surrogate gradients often suffer from catastrophic forgetting when trained sequentially on new tasks.
+Spiking Neural Networks (SNNs) trained with backpropagation-through-time (BPTT) via surrogate gradients often suffer from catastrophic forgetting when trained sequentially on new tasks.
 As a result, their performance on previously learned tasks drops significantly.
 This reflects the classic stability-plasticity dilemma in neuroscience.
 Biological brains avoid this through Complementary Learning Systems (McClelland et al., 1995).
 The hippocampus learns new information quickly via fast, local, activity-dependent synaptic plasticity, while the cortex consolidates knowledge slowly.
 Hippocampal replay of past experiences (observed during rest and sleep) is believed to protect old memories from being overwritten during new learning.

 This project asks: **can a small, locally-trained "fast" synaptic pathway, combined with lightweight episodic replay, reduce catastrophic forgetting in an SNN trained mainly by backpropagation?**